Welcome to Cook & Crumbs

 During this time, I continued visiting various doctors, physical therapists, acupuncturists and other healers and was told more than once to cut out gluten.

-While teaching myself about nutrition, I was getting two degrees: one in Media and Communications, and one in Gender Studies.
+While teaching myself about nutrition, I was getting two degrees at the University of Southern Maine: one in Media and Communications, and one in Gender Studies.
 I had an interest in media and journalism, and decided to double major when I stumbled upon a feminist perspectives class.
 It was there that I found a new language that explained the world—and my own life-in a way that I needed to understand.

 Obviously, it’s an awesome gig to get paid to eat.
-But back then, I was so rigid about only eating healthy foods.
+But it was a time when I was so rigid about only eating healthy foods.
 If I ate animal products, they had to be organic, pasture-raised and local.
 Processed foods and sugar were the devil to me.
-There were many restaurant visits where I balked a little at eating all this factory-farm meat and sugary desserts.
+There were many restaurant visits where I balked a little at eating all the factory-farm meat and sugary desserts.
 And don’t even get me started on seed oils.

 Man, I really had to loosen up a little bit.